-On April 7, 2009, Justin M. Nickels was elected Manitowoc’s 27th mayor - its youngest mayor ever, succeeding Manitowoc’s longest consecutive serving mayor, Kevin Crawford.
-It proved to be a difficult decision for voters, as Mayor Nickels won by 17 votes out of almost 10,000 ballots cast.
+On April 7, 2009, Justin M. Nickels was elected Manitowoc’s twenty-seventh Mayor - its youngest Mayor ever, succeeding Manitowoc’s longest serving mayor, Kevin Crawford.
+Mayor Nickels defeated challenger Dave Soeldner with 50.1% of the vote, only a 17-vote difference with almost 10,000 citizens voting.

-On April 2, 2013, Mayor Nickels was re-elected to a second term with 84% of the vote.
+On April 2, 2013, Mayor Nickels was re-elected to a second-term with 83.7% of the vote against challenger Tony Burgarino.

-On April 4, 2017, Mayor Nickels was re-elected to a third term with 65% of the vote.
+On April 4, 2017, Mayor Nickels was re-elected to a third-term with 65.4% of the vote against challenger Barry Nelson.

 Mayor's Office Responsibilities: